 BOX C - AFFIDAVIT ON FILE - CUI RRENT BUSINESS ENTITY STATUS defined in section 285.525, RSMo, pertaining to section 28 in the E-Verify federal work authorization program with reprogram who are proposed to work in connection with the of Missouri.
-We have previously provided documentation enrollment and participation in the E-Verify federal work appreviously provided included the following. ✓ The E-Verify Employment Eligibility Verification Understanding (MOU) listing the project sponsor by the project sponsor's and the Department of House espect to the employees hired after enrollment in the Land and Water Conservation Fund project with the State to a Missouri state agency or public university that affirms authorization program.
-The documentation that was on page OR a page from the E-Verify Memorandum of s name and the MOU signature page completed and signed Name of Missouri State Agency or Public University to Which Previous E-Verify Documentation Submitted: Authorized Business Entity Representative's Authorized Business Entity Name (Please Print) Representative's Signature E-Verify MOU Company ID Number E-Mail Address Business Entity Name Date FOR STATE USE ONLY Documentation Verification Completed By: Buyer Date
+We have previously provided documentation enrollment and participation in the E-Verify federal work appreviously provided included the following. ✓ The E-Verify Employment Eligibility Verification Understanding (MOU) listing the project sponsor's by the project sponsor's and the Department of House 25 in the E-Verify Employment Eligibility Verification Understanding (MOU) listing the project sponsor's and the Department of House 25 in the E-Verify Employment Eligibility Verification Understanding (MOU) listing the project sponsor's and the Department of House 25 in the E-Verify Employment Eligibility Verification Understanding (MOU) listing the project sponsor's and the Department of House 25 in the E-Verify Employment Eligibility Verification Understanding (MOU) listing the project sponsor's and the Department of House 25 in the E-Verify Employment Eligibility Verification Understanding (MOU) listing the project sponsor's and the Department of House 25 in the E-Verify Employment Eligibility Verification Understanding (MOU) listing the project sponsor's and the Department of House 25 in the E-Verify Employment Eligibility Verification Understanding (MOU) listing the project sponsor's and the Department of House 25 in the E-Verify Employment Eligibility Verification Understanding (MOU) listing the project sponsor's and the Department of House 25 in the E-Verify Employment Eligibility Verification Understanding (MOU) listing the project sponsor's and the E-Verify Employment Eligibility Verification Understanding (MOU) listing the project sponsor's and the E-Verify Employment Eligibility Verification Understanding (MOU) listing the E-Verify Employment Eligibility Verification Understanding (MOU) listing the E-Verify Employment Eligibility Verification Understanding (MOU) listing the E-Verify Employment Eligibility Verification Un espect to the employees hired after enrollment in the Land and Water Conservation Fund project with the State to a Missouri state agency or public university that affirms authorization program.
+The documentation that was on page OR a page from the E-Verify Memorandum of is name and the MOU signature page completed and signed Name of Missouri State Agency or Public University to Which Previous E-Verify Documentation Submitted: Authorized Business Entity Representative's Name (Please Print) Authorized Business Entity Representative's Signature E-Verify MOU Company ID Number Business Entity Name E-Mail Address Date • Bate FOR STATE USE ONLY Documentation Verification Completed By: Buyer Date